mrmod12/rossm.pw/security/activealerts.md

 ###### Alerts listed here must be patched on next release or be they must removed.

-# For :warning: ASI'S make a PR as soon as you can.
+# :rotating_light: NOTE: Any ASI'S found you must make a PR as soon as you can, exploiting these vunerabilites will result in a Banned IP.
 -------------------------------------------------------------------------------------------------------------------------------------------

 On <b> ROSSM.ML</b> authorization points for rossm.pw are non-existing allowing 2FA/Ouath Bypass.
 These may result in leaked data!